 More about this bike computer scoring.

 The Edge 530 is an upgraded version of the Edge 520 Plus.
 It comes with buttons and a colored display.
 The buttons make it suitable for mountain bikers who don’t want to deal with touchscreens.
-Additionally, it can measure MTB metrics like jumps, flow, grit, etc.
+Additionally, it can measure MTB metrics, such as jumps, flow, and grit, among others.

 Edge 530 offers most of the features of high-end bike computers (like the Edge 830 and Edge 1030 Plus) except for a few.
 For example, Points of Interest navigation is missing.